 Brand Names: Ethamolin

-Generic Name: ethanolamine oleate (Pronunciation: ETH a NOLE a meen)
+Generic Name: ethanolamine oleate (Pronunciation: ETH a NOLE a meen OH lee ate)

 What is ethanolamine oleate (Ethamolin)?

-Ethanolamine oleate is used to treat esophageal varices.
-This is a life-threatening condition that causes dilated blood vessels inside the tissues lining the esophagus or upper part of the stomach.
-The result is severe bleeding from the esophagus into the throat or intestines.
+Ethanolamine oleate is used to treat esophageal varices (dilated blood vessels inside the tissues lining the esophagus or upper part of the stomach).
+Esophageal varices is a life-threatening condition that causes severe bleeding from the esophagus into the throat or intestines.
 Esophageal varices is caused by liver disease.

-Ethanolamine oleate may also be used for other purposes not listed in this medication guide.
+Ethanolamine oleate may also be used for purposes not listed in this medication guide.

 What are the possible side effects of ethanolamine oleate (Ethamolin)?